itsyaboii1337/Data_Science_Alliance/new_ideas.md

 * This dataset is rather limited with regards to interesting labels and conclusions.
 * It contains many features, but these again require extensive domain knowledge to draw interesting conclusions from them, and will probably not be very interesting to present to the public.

+The data here is given for cells.
+If we could find other similar datasets, we could perhaps compare the predictive/characteristic features of breast cancer cells with other cancers?

 ## Global Burden of Disease
 Link: http://ghdx.healthdata.org/gbd-2017 (http://ghdx.healthdata.org/gbd-results-tool)